Bisantrene is a cancer drug that is related to the anthracyclines, the most widely used class of chemotherapy drugs.

 Bisantrene was discovered by the US pharmaceutical company Lederle (a division of American Cyanamid) in the 1970s.
 Through the 1980s and into the early 1990's, Bisantrene was tested in more than 40 published phase II clinical trials, including 33 clinical trials at the National Cancer Institute (NCI) in the US, to assess its efficacy and safety in a wide range of cancers.
 In these studies, in total covering more than 2,000 treated patients, Bisantrene was shown to possess low cardiotoxicity potential and useful therapeutic efficacy in several cancers, notably AML (Acute Myeloid Leukaemia).

-Since then, and despite all the improvements in treatment for breast and other cancers, the treatment of AML has not changed appreciably.
-Today, it remains a disease of the elderly with a high unmet medical need and where a clear opportunity exists for Bisantrene, once anthracycline and other chemotherapy treatments fail.
+Despite all the improvements in treatment for breast and other cancers, the treatment of AML has not changed appreciably in the last three decades.
+Today, it remains a disease of the elderly with a high unmet medical need, especially once anthracycline and other chemotherapy treatments fail.

 In addition to its direct cytotoxic actions (like other chemotherapy drugs), Bisantrene has also been shown to have immunologic and genomic effects.
 In allogeneic transplant (animal) models, Bisantrene has been found to activate macrophages (one type of immune cell) to attack and destroy tumour cells.
 Further, it binds to DNA at a site that displaces telomerase binding proteins, enabling tumour cells to regain their mortality and die of old age (apoptosis), rather than continue to proliferate.